viperet/vscode-magento-wizard/README.md

 ### 1.1.1

-New templates for config.xml, cron_groups.xml, systems.xml.
-Improved all configs with snippet placeholders.
+New templates for config.xml, cron_groups.xml, systems.xml, sections.xml.
+Improved all templates with snippet placeholders.
+Fixed bug which prevented from entering new vendor name.
+Improved commands.

 ### 1.1.0